observIQ/stanza/docs/operators/remove.md

 <hr>

-Remove an object from the record
+Remove an object from the body
 ```yaml
 - type: remove
   field: object